bird and hike

 Flash Floods and High Water

 Flash floods are rare, but don't get caught in one.
-Understand that rain can fall miles away from you, and it can be sunny were you are, but you can still get caught by a flash flood.
+Understand that rain can fall miles away from you, and it can be sunny where you are, but you can still get caught by a flash flood.
 Stay out of slot canyons if there is any chance of rain upstream from you.
 If you do encounter high water (such as a flooded roadway), don't try to cross it.
 We lose people every year in the southwest because they tried to drive on flooded roads.
 Don't do it -- it isn't worth the risk.
 Also, don't camp in washes of other low ground where you could get surprised by a flash flood during the night.

 Lightning